-You (or your carer) and anyone providing services can call a review.
-If you feel that a review is needed, you should contact your care coordinator who will assist you with making the arrangements.
-A review should be flexible about where and when it happens and who attends - you might like to invite a family member or friend who supports you.
+You (or your family/carer) and anyone providing services can call a review.
+If you feel that a review is needed, you should contact your care co-ordinator who will assist you with making the arrangements.
+A review should be flexible about where and when it happens and who attends - you might like to invite a family member, friend or carer who supports you.